 Break-Even Point = Stock Purchase Price – Covered Calls Options Premium

 You can generate a steady cash flow by selling covered calls for monthly income against long-positioned stocks you own.
 Investors use covered calls profit strategies to grow their future retirement funds or boost their income in retirement.

-If you are ready to sell a stock position, but aren’t ready to do so immediately, you can use the various covered calls options to exit your current stock position.
+If you are ready to sell a stock position but aren’t ready to do so immediately, you can use the various covered call options to exit your current stock position.
 You can sell calls at an acceptable strike price where you are comfortable selling your shares. , As you sell covered calls, you earn a premium and collect covered calls profit.
 You can continue to sell covered calls month after month until your shares exceed the strike price at expiration.